dlt-green/node-installer-docker/wasp/README.md

 1. Evenutally create a file named `.env` and set parameters given in documentation below
 2. Run `./prepare_cli.sh` to generate wasp-cli config from values in `.env`.
 The config is created in `data/config/wasp-cli.json`.
-3. Add _alias_ given in output of previous script execution
+3. An _alias_ names wasp-cli is automatically added to `~/.bash_aliases` for easier execution of wasp-cli in docker
 4. Try to execute `wasp-cli login` and use wasp credentials to authenticate with API
 5. Eventually run `./refresh_trusted_nodes.sh` to trust configured nodes.
 See `WASP_TRUSTED_NODE_* ` in the table above for further information.